-Webhooks are the backbone of real-time automation in n8n.
-They connect forms, CRMs, billing events, and SaaS tools directly to your workflows.
-Done well, they're fast and reliable.
-Done poorly, they're brittle, duplicate-prone, and a security risk.
+Webhooks are how real-time automation actually happens in n8n.
+Forms, CRMs, billing events, SaaS tools, all connect into your workflows through a webhook URL.
+Done well, the pipeline is fast and reliable.
+Done poorly, it's brittle, duplicate-prone, and a security hole.

 Most n8n tutorials show you how to create a webhook and connect it to a node.
 That gets you a demo.
-It doesn't get you something you can trust in production, where providers retry aggressively, payloads arrive malformed, and traffic spikes hit without warning.
-This guide covers the patterns that make the difference.
+It doesn't get you something you can trust in production, where providers retry aggressively, payloads arrive malformed, and traffic spikes show up without warning.
+This guide covers the patterns that hold up under that.
+For the outbound side, see n8n API pagination and rate limits.

 Webhooks are HTTP endpoints that receive events from external systems and trigger a workflow.
-In n8n, the Webhook node exposes a URL for test and production modes and supports methods like GET and POST with JSON, form-data, and binary payloads.
+In n8n, the Webhook node exposes a URL for test and production modes and supports GET, POST, and most other methods with JSON, form-data, and binary payloads.

-Unlike polling, webhooks push events instantly and eliminate unnecessary API calls.
-But that push model means your endpoint is public, which brings security responsibilities that polling doesn't have.
+Unlike polling, webhooks push events the moment they happen and avoid unnecessary API calls.
+The downside is that your endpoint is public, which brings security responsibilities polling doesn't.

 Public endpoints attract abuse.
-Without signature verification, IP allowlists, and input validation, anyone who discovers your webhook URL can send malicious payloads, trigger workflows, or probe your infrastructure.
-Stripe, GitHub, and Shopify all sign their webhooks for a reason.
+Without signature verification, IP allowlists, and input validation, anyone who discovers your webhook URL can send malicious payloads, trigger workflows, or probe the infrastructure.
+Stripe, GitHub, and Shopify sign their webhooks for a reason.

 2. Idempotency